bobk48/unixthetextbook3/README.md

 http://ftp.icm.edu.pl/packages/pcbsd/iso/10.3-RELEASE/amd64/docs/html/pcbsd.html

 Advisory 17.
-Posted 4/20/2020 Since PC-BSD and the AppCafe are no longer supported by iXsystems, and if you've downloaded our PC-BSD ISO from the GitLab site for this book, you're going to have to build some of the software we use, most prominently vim.
-To do this, follow these instructions:
+Posted 4/20/2020, edited 4/22/2010 Since PC-BSD and the AppCafe are no longer supported by iXsystems, and if you've downloaded our PC-BSD ISO from the GitLab site for this book, you're going to have to build some of the software we use.
+For example, we found that the ISO file at the GitLab site didn't have vim pre-loaded.
+So to use the book chapter on text editors, and the part of it dealing with vim you have to do this:

 You have to use the git command.
 This is the simplest and most efficient way to obtain the latest version of vim, including all patches.
 The explanations are on the GitHub page, but the following three commands achieve the installation of vim on a UNIX system-

 git clone https://github.com/vim/vim.git

 cd vim/src

 make

 Please note that some of the other software we show in the book may also need to be built from source, but at this time we don't have a comprehensive listing of those.
-But anywhere in the book we ask you to install software using the AppCafe in PC-BSD, that is a good indication that you will have to install that software on your own, either from GitHub sites or other online repositories.
+But anywhere in the book we ask you to install software using the AppCafe in PC-BSD, that is a good indication that you will have to install that software on your own, either from GitHub sites or other online repositories, as we have shown above with vim.

 Advisory 16.
 Posted 4/17/2020 Just some informational news here, osdisc.com is no longer in business.
 This was a great source for UNIX systems pre-built on a variety of media.
 And iXsystems no longer is maintaining or supporting TrueOS, so Advisories 1. & 14. are no longer valid.
 But you can still download PC-BSD from our GitLab site,